swiyu-admin-ch/swiyu-admin-ch.github.io/_specifications/swiss-profile-verification.md

 Generally verifiers are recommended to tailor the size of accepted presentations to their use case and to keep them small enough to prevent the risk of overloading systems/DoS.

-The recommended supported authorization response (aka presentation) size is the current [max payload limit](/swiss-profile-issuance/#83-credential-response) of accepted VCs plus one MB.
+The recommended supported authorization response (aka presentation) size is the current [max payload limit](/specifications/swiss-profile-issuance/#83-credential-response) of accepted VCs plus one MB.

-In order to be guaranteed to work with VCs presented by the swiyu Wallet a verifier needs to support a <b>presentation size of 21MB</b>.
+In order to be guaranteed to work with VCs presented by the swiyu Wallet a verifier needs to support an <b>authorization response size of 21MB</b>.

 {% endcapture %}